HansolK/hansolk.github.io/about.md

 permalink: /about/
 ---

-I am currently a student at General Assembly in Melbourne.
+I am a graduate from General Assembly in Melbourne.
 I am very passionate about learning different languages and creating web apps.
 Please join the unstoppable learning journey in my blog!

 ### More Information